vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 path = "microblog"
 +++

+## 📅 2023-04-26
+Finally finished that issue with indexer, need to get my life in order ugh so much things that needs to be done.

+**A term that can describe college pretty well?**

+> Circle Jerk

+Not able to graduate from my college doesn't seem to be a distant possibility because I don't give a flying fuck.

+I failed in 2 subjects last sem, and I couldn't care less about it.
+Still remember the first day I went there and trust me when I say it, it's utter waste of time.
+It's only a place to socialize.

+I should prolly stay anon. here and write whatever I want.

 ## 📅 2023-04-24

 Felling pretty productive today, finally after so long.
 Gotta finish all the work.